Geography of Toronto: Winter and snowfall

 Despite being cold, extended snow-free periods occur in most winter seasons and precipitation can fall as rain with temperatures sometimes climbing above 10 C. Average winter snowfall is 121.5 cm at the weather station in Downtown Toronto and 108.5 cm at Toronto Pearson International Airport.

 The average January maximum / minimum is between −1 and −7 C in the city.
 There are usually a few colder periods where temperatures remain below −10 C and less frequently below −20 C at night (especially in the northern suburbs), with wind chills making it feel like −30 C.

 Due to its position on the northwest shore of Lake Ontario, Toronto is not a direct target of heavy, wind−whipped lake-effect snow squalls that hit other Great Lake cities on the south/east shorelines of the lakes, in areas where prevailing winds amplify lake effect.
-Despite this, there are usually two or more heavy snowfalls each winter which deposit at least 15 cm accumulation, usually from powerful winter storms known as Alberta clippers, "Colorado Lows" or panhandle hooks that pick up moisture en route to the Great Lakes.
+Despite this, there are usually two or more heavy snowfalls each winter which deposit at least 15 cm accumulation, usually from powerful winter storms known as "Colorado Lows" or panhandle hooks that pick up moisture en route to the Great Lakes.
 These storms can produce strong easterly driven winds that fetch additional moisture from Lake Ontario.
 They frequently come with a volatile mix of snow, ice pellets, freezing rain and sometimes just ordinary rain, all of which can disrupt transportation, and in severe cases, interrupt power supply.
+Alberta clippers are less impactful, usually crossing the area quickly, bringing widespread but lighter snowfall.
 A sustained freezing rain event occurred on December 22, 2013, plunging 30 percent of the city into darkness, some until after Christmas Day.